ThKrypt/QualCoder/13-Sqlite-data-structure.md

 # Table: code_name

+cid integer  A unique auto-number.

+name text  The unique name of the code.

 memo text  Contains the memo text.

 owner text  The coder who created the entry.

 date text  The date and time the entry was created, format yyyy-mm-dd hh:mm:ss

+color text  A hex value ranging from '#000000' to '#FFFFFF' QualCoder recognises 120 colours so can apply light or dark text over the top.

 # Table: code_text

+ctid integer  A unique auto-number.  (added in v3).

+cid integer  The code_name id to link the code.

+fid integer  The file source id to link the text file.

+seltext text  A copy of the text of this coded text segment.

 pos0 integer  The starting character position in the text file.
 Null if not a text file.